nervecentergarage/structured-journalism-developer-community/Contact Us.md

-Here are the list of team members can be reached for any concerns.
+Please reach out to the below-mentioned persons for any concerns.

 ## Github pages related concerns/suggestions:
 + Puneet Sihag [psihag2@dxc.com]